 In 1995, when ministry was not something I anticipated for my life, and I knew next to nothing about Unitarian Universalism, I had a religious experience in the Mississippi River.
-Vacationing on a houseboat not far from LaCrosse, Wisconsin, my friends and I had anchored ourselves on a sandbar and decided to go for a swim.
+Vacationing on a houseboat not far from WI, and decided to go for a swim.
 After I made my way out into the river up to my neck, I turned to face the north.
 Standing firm on the muddy bottom of this mighty, mythic river, with my arms outstretched to feel the water rushing past me, I was moved by the power of the natural world and my tiny place in it.
 There was an energy I experienced in that river and it called forth in me a yearning to communicate with my mother, who had been dead for more than seven years.
 I remember speaking a prayer to her--though I wouldn’t have called it one at the time--asking for guidance for the next phase of my life.
 I was in my late twenties, just a few weeks away from moving to New York City with my fiancé, but unsure of what I would do once I got there.
 Maybe having thousands of gallons of river water pushing against and past me led me to hallucinate, or maybe there was something going on that afternoon that defies explanation, but I believe I did see and hear my mother speak to me.
 She smiled at my questions and said, Mark, you are an artist.
 I had just walked away from my career as an actor, believing that I wasn’t good enough, nor committed enough, to continue.
 I am not creative with visual art, nor could I imagine myself being a professional writer or musician.
 So I didn’t know what to make of what my mother, or my hallucination, was telling me.
 But I did know I felt at home in that river.
 So much so that I stayed there for more than two hours, before the setting sun demanded I return to the boat.
 And I did return.
 But I wasn’t the same person.
 My time in the river had changed something important, even if I couldn’t name what it was.

 I’ve been thinking about that experience in the Mississippi and my life in ministry a lot lately.
 It seems I am still standing in a river, of sorts.
 A river of life.
 A river of love.